pyccel.commands.pyccel_test module#

 verbose (int) – The verbosity level of the output.
 The higher the number, the more detailed the output will be.

 language (str) – The target language Pyccel is translating to.
-Default is ‘all’.
+Default is ‘All’.

 run_mpi (bool) – If True, the function will not run the parallel tests.